-Rita Madrigal is a certified Montessori teacher with three years experience.
+Rita Madrigal is a certified Montessori teacher with five years experience.
 Prior to joining BMSA she worked with children at a community center.
 Rita is bilingual in Spanish and also knows ALS.
 She enjoys spending time at the park with her dogs and her siblings.
 She is also a very creative hair and makeup artist.

 Betty Jo Gregolynskyj

 Betty Jo will be teaching art this year.
 She earned her Bachelor of Science in Art Education (K-12) from Nazareth College of Rochester, New York.
 In 2001, Betty Jo began teaching Creating Art and Art History.
 She currently teaches art at 3 schools in the valley.
 She is also a docent at the Phoenix Art Museum.

 Barbara Sue Bolin began her scientific career in Phoenix, Arizona in 1959, at a fledgling private research and development laboratory, Bolin Laboratories, Inc. Some of her early pioneering work at this lab lead to the development of the world’s first commercially available diagnostic test procedure for screening blood for the Hepatitis B virus, a very major accomplishment at the time.

 Concurrent with various research projects, Barbara was responsible for the development and direction of the company’s clinical diagnostic services in the areas of microbiology, virology, mycology and immunology.
 As a result of her efforts, the laboratory emerged as a technical leader and center of excellence in the State in this emerging area of science.